1and1/ioc-unit/README.md

 ## Motivation
 During the development of services, the necessity to implement automatic module-tests arises.
 In this context, a module means one deployable artifact.

 Given the development occurs, using an IDE (integrated development environment) like Eclipse or Intellij, the aim is to provide a module which makes it easy, to first write the test and then to develop the service.
-The standard approach to achieve this is to recreate a kind of server environment, including the destination server runtime, the destination datasources and messagequeues.
+The standard approach to achieve this is to recreate a kind of server environment, including the destination server runtime, the destination datasources and message queues.
 The effort to recreate these target runtime conditions on the development machine is often quite substantial.
-Sometimes it is even avoided and all testing is done using testservers, testclients, oftenly in a not automatic way.
+Sometimes it is even avoided and all testing is done using test servers or clients, often in a not automatic way.

 ejb-cdi-unit is an extension of cdi-unit which contains modules/classes as they became necessary to support automatic tests of about 10 different service artifacts at our site.
-The about 2000 Testfunctions in about 50000 lines of testcode run without special requirements on the machine except java 8.x and maven.
+The about 2000 test functions in about 50000 lines of test code run without special requirements on the machine except java 8.x and maven.
 No dbms, messaging or other external server is necessary to run these tests.
 Some of this testcode is implemented in a way so that the main code can also be used in an arquillian-test-environment.

 ## Requirements
 What do we need to be able to achieve this?

-* We need a kind of "testenabled" ejb-container
+* We need a kind of "test-enabled" ejb-container
     * A CDI-Environment to interconnect the components(beans) is necessary.
     * Datasources must be simulated using an in memory database (H2)
-    * Messagequeues must be simulated in memory (mockrunner)
+    * Message queues must be simulated in memory (mockrunner)
-    * TransactionAttributes on EJBs must be handled in a correct way (at least not ignored)
+    * @TransactionAttribute on EJBs must be handled in a correct way (at least not ignored)
     * @Startup-annotated Beans must be initialized so that other beans might refer to them indirectly.
     * You must be able to fill @Resource annotated fields by "something", which handles the calls in a feasable way.
     * You must be able to handle or simulate arbitrary situations which are possible in an asynchronous working environment, as it is an ejb-server.